syntalos/syntalos.github.io/content/tutorials/03_script-control.md

 In order to control other modules from our Python script module, we need it to have an output port to even emit data.
 Double-click the Python module or click on *Settings* after selecting it).

 A new window opens which lets you edit the Python code.
-We ignore that for now and click on *Ports → Edit* in the window's main menu.
+We ignore that for now and click on the *Edit Ports* button in the window's toolbar at the top.
 A new *Port Editor* dialog opens, which allows for adding new ports to our script module.
 Since we want to add an output port, click on *Add Output Port*.

 In the next step, you will be asked which kind of data the output port emits.
 Select `ControlCommand`